There are now 3 possible online modes for units:

 - 6 points

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Level 2 core unit in the FRNHI French Studies; FRNHA French Studies major sequences

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) tests; (2) research essay; and (3) participation.
+Indicative assessments in this unit are as follows: (1) tests; (2) research essay; and (3) participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 workshops: 10 x 2 hours

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.